 SCIENCE AND TECHNOLOGY LAW (LAST AMENDED 11-05-2022) ARTICLE 5 LGMHCTI (ARTICLE 68) REPRESENTATIVES The President of the Republic Head of the General Directorate Head of the Ministry of Foreign Affairs Ministry of Agriculture and Rural Development Head of the Ministry of Finance and Public Credit Welfare Secretariat Head of the Ministry of the Environment and Natural Resources Ministry of Infrastructure, Communications and Transportation Head of the Ministry of Energy Secretary of Culture Head of the Ministry of Economy Ministry of Economy Head of the Secretariat of Agriculture and Rural Development Ministry of Public Education Minister of Infrastructure, Communications and Transportation Ministry of Energy Head of the Ministry of Public Education Ministry of Finance and Public Credit Head of the Ministry of Health Secretary of National Defense The person occupying the General Directorate of CONACyT, in his capacity as Executive Secretary of the General Council itself.
-Secretary of the Navy The General Coordinator of the Scientific and Technological Consultative Forum Ministry of Environment and Natural Resources The person in charge of the Presidency of the Mexican Academy of Sciences Ministry of Foreign Affairs A representative of the National Conference on Science and Technology.
+Secretary of the Navy The General Coordinator of the Scientific and Technological Consultative Forum Ministry of Environment and Natural Resources The person in charge of the Presidency of the Mexican Academy of Scien- ces Ministry of Foreign Affairs A representative of the National Conference on Science and Technology.
 Secretary of Health Three representatives of the productive sector with national coverage and representativeness will be appointed by the President of the Republic at the proposal of the Ministry of Economy and will be renewed every three years.
 National Institute of Indigenous Peoples A representative of the System of Public Research Centers The head of the Governing Board proposed eight representatives of the community and of the social and private sectors, with one alternate (with voice and vote).
-The person in charge of the General Executive Secretariat of the National Association of Universities and Institutions of Higher Education (Asociación Nacional de Universidades e Instituciones de Educación Superior)
+The person in charge of the General Executive Secretariat of the National Association of Universities and Institutions of Higher Education (Asociación Nacional de Universidades e Instituciones de Educación Superior) Courses In bouce eleberation with information from the LGC (2022) and the LMHCTL Chamber of Deputies (2022)